 Cicada is a literary journal with a focus on writing that is generative, nuanced, experimental, and inclusive.
 We encourage submissions from anyone, anywhere, and are especially drawn to transnational perspectives, traditionally marginalized voices, and the global narrative.

 Cicada publishes year-round and on a rolling basis.
-The journal publishes fiction, nonfiction, poetry, and international literature in translation.
+The digital journal publishes fiction, nonfiction, poetry, and international literature in translation.
 For more details on how to submit, please visit our submissions page.

 Ysabelle is a writer and editor.
 Her cultural criticism and essay writing has featured in Artforum, Literary Hub, and The Atlantic.
 Her fiction and poetry has appeared in Catapult, Jellyfish Review, Brooklyn Review, and Cha.